 Locals Perform Well at Pickleball Tournament

 STATE COLLEGE, Pa.
-(EYT) – Six Clarion area pickleball players had a great showing at the “Dinking in the New Year Tournament” in State College.
+(EYT) – Clarion area pickleball players had a great showing in the “Dinking in the New Year Tournament” at State College.

-Pictured below: Liza Say, of Knox, and Will Craddock, of Clarion, won gold in their mixed doubles division.
+Pictured below: Sharon Guth and Kendra Craddock won bronze in the women’s double division.

-Pictured below: Kendra Craddock and Sharon Guth won bronze in the women’s double division.
+In addition, Liza Say, of Knox, won gold in her mixed doubles division.

 Eighty-eight picklers from around the Commonwealth, as well as New York and New Jersey, played a total of 192 matches on 13 courts at the Nittany Valley Sports Centre for the second annual tournament on Monday, January 2, 2023.